cucapra/pollen/README.md

 ### Generating an Accelerator: Quick

-If you want to compute the [node depth](https://pangenome.github.io/odgi.github.io/rst/commands/odgi_depth.html) of all the nodes in the graph, the following command will generate and run a node depth accelerator:
+If you want to compute the [depth][] of all the nodes in the graph, the following command will generate and run a node depth accelerator:
 ```
 exine depth -a -r <filename.og>
 ```